 This article will introduce you to IELTS Academic Writing Task 1 and give you a checklist of everything you need to score a Band 7+ on your Task 1 report.
-Click here if you’re taking the General Training IELTS exam.
+If you’re taking the General Training IELTS exam, click on the link.

 In the IELTS Academic Writing Task 1 exam, you will be required to write a report about at least one of the following:

 - A map